Housing Assistance for Seniors in New Hampshire

 Seniors with Disabilities

-• HUD’s Section 811 supports housing for people with disabilities; find properties via the HUD Resource Locator.
+HUD’s Section 811 program supports housing for people with disabilities.
+You can search for available properties using the HUD Resource Locator.

 Tribal Members and Native Elders

-• New Hampshire does not have federally recognized tribes within the state, but enrolled members of federally recognized tribes living in NH may access tribal housing benefits through their tribe and federal agencies.
+New Hampshire does not currently have federally recognized tribes within the state.
+However, enrolled members of federally recognized tribes living in New Hampshire may still qualify for housing assistance through:

 Rural Seniors and Families

-• USDA’s Section 504 Home Repair and CAP Weatherization are especially helpful in rural towns.
+• USDA Section 504 Home Repair Loans and Grants

 Resources by Region